emkolardev/ugallery/README.md

 - lightbox.min.js (lightbox/js/lightbox.min.js)
 - lightbox.css (lightbox/css/lightbox.css)

+###include for touch gestures (not very useful at the moment):
+- hammer.min.js (js/vendor/hammer.min.js)

 ###about the u-photo html component:
 - creates a gallery image with built-in lightbox features

 ###u-photo options:
 - image: string, path to image
-- width: string, can be Npx or N%, but % values are recommended (optional; defaults to 100%; NOTE that if a grid value is set on the u-photo or its u-gallery, this value will be overriden)
+- width: string, can be Npx or N%, but % values are recommended (optional; defaults to 100%; NOTE that if a grid value is set on the u-photo or its u-gallery, this value will be overriden; this is not currently implemented)
 - album: string, will include this image with others of this album in the lightbox (optional; defaults to "default")
 - about: string, shows up as the image caption in lightbox (optional)
 - grid: number, determines the image width by setting the number of columns it will occupy (optional)